JohnDaWalka/chainlink/system-tests/tests/smoke/cre/guidelines.md

 // assuming there's only 1 DON in topology and that its ID is 1
-// we want to create that workflow for all worker nodes, bootstrap doesn't need it workflowNodeSet, err := node.FindManyWithLabel(donTopology[0].NodesMetadata, &keystonetypes.Label{Key: libnode.NodeTypeKey, Value: keystonetypes.WorkerNode}, libnode.EqualLabels) if err != nil {
+// we want to create that workflow for all worker nodes, bootstrap doesn't need it workflowNodeSet, err := node.FindManyWithLabel(donTopology[0].NodesMetadata, &cldtypes.Label{Key: libnode.NodeTypeKey, Value: keystonetypes.WorkerNode}, libnode.EqualLabels) if err != nil {
   // there should be no DON without worker nodes, even gateway DON is composed of a single worker node return nil, errors.Wrap(err, "failed to find worker nodes")